Pests » Ants

 White-footed house ants.
 Ant baits will not effectively control these.

 Urbanisation contributes to ant populations.
 As humans populate regions, concrete paving is incorporated into most residential areas.
 Inspect concrete surfaces and its likely ant trails will be visible.
 Ants love concrete; for concrete creates large unobstructed runways leading invariably to food sources.

-Ant avoidance is the best solution.
 To avoid an ant infestation, try these ideas:

-1. Seal up any ant entry points
+1. Seal up any ant entry points if possible

 2. Trim branches of shrubs and trees that maybe touching your building

 3. Maintain good hygiene by cleaning up any sugar-based spills immediately

 The best solution to an infestation is to create an environment that ants will dislike and avoid.
 Whilst we provide a full pest control service and use a wide variety of treatment techniques we can't always guarantee the total elimination of ants after one visit.
 Re-infestation is common because there is a high likelihood that colonies will be located in and around neighbouring buildings.
 This makes ants a problem pest to eliminate.
 For these reasons, we suggest a longer-term monitoring and control plan.
 To discus any integrated ant control strategy and to conduct an initial inspection, contact us at Nature's Way.